JuliaActors/YAActL.jl/docs/src/usage.md

 stop
 stop!
 ```

-By dispatching on messages actors can represent state machines.
-With `become` they can switch their behavior between different state machines or `become!` can cause a switch.
+With `become` actors can switch their behavior function (e.g. between different state machines) or `become!` causes them to switch.

+Therefore – at the moment – `YAActL` can represent parallel and connected nested state machines.

+[^1]:   See: The [Actor Model](https://en.wikipedia.org/wiki/Actor_model) on Wikipedia.